Moonee-Publishing-LTD/Moonee_Test/README.md

 5. Use both methods of progression events: to Adjust and to Game Analytics.
 Soon we will be changing it to one method sending to both platforms.
 6. When updating the SDK version, pleaese remove MoonSDK folder and after that import the new package.
 7. If you are reciving an error of an adaptor: missing id, or anyother adaptor case, remove that missed downloaded adptor.
+8. Since you are not using monetization you need to remove Google Adapter, See how in SDK implementations section.

 </details>